herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 * Harvey, Ross.
 "Chapter 15: Using and Reusing Data."
 In *Digital Curation:
 A How-To-Do-It-Manual*, 199-216.
 New York: Neal Schuman, 2010.
+* Kirschenbaum, Matthew G. "Coda: Austin's Afternoons."
+In *Mechanisms: New Media and the Forensic Imagination*, 207-211.
+Cambridge, Mass.: MIT Press, 2008.
 * Chowdhury, Gobinda.
 "From Digital Libraries to Digital Preservation
 Research: The Importance of Users and Context." *Journal of Documentation* 66, no. 2 (2010): 207-223.